-Moravčević Vojnović and Partners in cooperation with Schoenherr Bulevar vojvode Bojovića 6-8 SRB-11000 Belgrade
+Moravčević Vojnović and Partners in cooperation with Schoenherr Baku Street no. 140, I floor ME-81000 Podgorica Montenegro Tel: +381 11 3202 600

-Serbia

-Tel: +381 11 3202 600

 Email: s.moravcevic@schoenherr.rs

 URL: www.schoenherr.rs

 Petar Vučinić is an associate working with Schoenherr's Podgorica office since 2018.
 He regularly advises clients in the financial services sector on a vast array of issues, including on M&A transactions.
 Petar also has extensive experience advising clients on transactions conducted on capital markets.
 He graduated from the Faculty of Law of the University of Montenegro in Podgorica (LL.B.
 2018), where he also obtained a specialist diploma in business law (2019).
 Petar is fluent in English and German, in addition to his native Montenegrin language.